gcharters/open-cloud-native-intro/README.md

 #### MicroProfile Health

-a.
 When you started Open Liberty, it wrote out a number of available endpoints.
 One of those is the health endpoint for the application: <a href="http://localhost:9080/health/">http://localhost:9080/health/</a>.

 Open the health endpoint in a browser and you should see: